Appekip/ValorantWikiReact/README.md

 Geolocation, https://geolocation-db.com/json/

 How it works:
-When the application is launched and the user chooses the site what content they want to see (this example uses Agents, but most of the components work in a similar way) the application loads the Agents.js component and runs the fullData() function and creates the template for the site.
+When the application is launched and the user chooses what type of content they want to see (this example uses Agents, but most of the components work in a similar way) the application loads the Agents.js component and runs the fullData() function and creates the template for the site.
 It creates and empty dropdown menu (select element) and a submit button.

     fullData(){